sinai-uja/textflow/README.md

 In this section, we introduce the different metrics offered in this Python library.
 These metrics are returned by the corresponding analyzer and store in the corresponding dictionary (metadata or children) of a sequence.

-- **Volumetry:** Here it calculates different metrics that store in a dictionary:
+- **Volumetry:** Here it calculates different metrics that store in a metadata dictionary:

     + **words:** The number of words in the text.
     + **uniqueWords:** The number of uniqu words of the text.
     + **chars:** The number of characters of the text.
     + **avgWordsLen:** The average word length for text

-- **Lemmas:** It calculates different metrics that store in a dictionary:
+- **Lemmas:** It calculates different metrics that store in a metadata dictionary:

     + **srclemmas:** A list with the words of the text lemmatized.
     + **uniqueLemmas:** The number of unique lemmas of the text.
     + **avgLemmas:** The average lemma length for text.

-- **Part-of-speech (POS)**: It calculates different metrics that store in a dictionary:
+- **Part-of-speech (POS)**: It calculates different metrics that store in a metadata dictionary:

     + **srcPOS:** A list with the POS of the words of the text
     + **FreqPOS:** The frequency of the different POS labels.

-- **Complexity:**  index of low frequency words, lexical complexity, spaulding score, index of sentence complexity, some indicators of age (min age, crawford) and different indicators of the embeddings depth.
+- **Complexity:**  It calculates different metrics that store in a metadata dictionary:

     + **nSentences:** The number of sentences.
     + **nComplexSentence:** The number of complex sentences.